 You should treat fungus infections as quickly as possible.
 Once a fungal infection occurs they can be very difficult to cure.
 Also as the fungal infection progresses, your nails will look and feel worse and worse.
 The longer the fungus is left without treatment the longer it will take to cure once treatment starts.

-There are three main categories that toenail fungus treatment falls into;
+There are three main categories that treatment falls into;

 Oral Medication for fungal infection

-Oral medications used to be the only strong treatment option for toenail fungus.
+Oral medications used to be the only strong treatment option.
 Unfortunately, oral medications are still not 100% effective.
 On top of this, these anti-fungal oral medications are very harsh on your liver.
 These medications are tough stuff and not that pleasant.

 Side effects include headaches, upset stomach and skin irritations.
 You can only be prescribed these oral medications if specifically recommended by your doctor – and even, then we’d recommend getting a second opinion.
 Also, whilst the oral medications should kill fungus, they may not immediately make your toenails look better.